WerqLabs/ShippingApi/README.md

 ### Setup For Dot net
 - Open the given solution file ShippingApiApp.sln in visual studio 2022
+- Download the appsetting.json file from mail and add this file in ShippingApiApp folder.
 - Build and run the application
 - You will get this url "https://localhost:7297/swagger/index.html"
 - Copy the  APIKey from the email which we have sent.